 The milling process typically takes less than 30 minutes to complete.
 Dr. Danielewicz might stain your crown to match your teeth more, before glazing or polishing your crown in a special dental furnace.
 For the final step, Dr. Danielewicz cements the crown to your teeth.

-With same-day crowns, you don’t have to wear a temporary crown and the procedure only involves one set of local anesthetic injections.
+With CEREC crowns, you don’t have to wear a temporary crown and the procedure only involves one set of local anesthetic injections.

-To find out if a dental crown is a right choice for you, call Dr. Danielewicz or use the online scheduling tool.
+To find out if a dental crown is right choice for you, call Dr. Danielewicz or schedule an appointment online.